bring/developer-site/content/api/tracking/index.md

       To make authenticated Tracking API requests: You will need an API key from Mybring.
 Steps for getting a key and description of headers can be found on the general API [Getting Started / Authentication](/api/#authentication) page.

-      The Tracking API will stop being open to anyone and start recurring user to be authenticated.
+      The Tracking API will stop being open to anyone and start requiring user to be authenticated.
 We have started rate limiting our unauthenticated, this will result in unauthenticated users getting a lower limit on their request and in the end not being able to use our API.

   - title: Formats